queueit/ios-webui-sdk/README.md

 $ gem install cocoapods
 ```

-To integrate QueueIT iOS SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate the SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'